-To further increase Lexington’s walkability and bicycle access, Lexington devel-oped the Town Branch Commons Corridor Project (TBCC).
-The TBCC will expand bicycle and pedestrian access to all areas of the city by connecting existing parks, trails, and bikeways to create 19.5 miles of uninterrupted pedestrian and bicycle transit trails, including 3.8 miles in downtown Lexington.
-Residents, tourists, students, and employees will be able to travel by foot or by bicycle to shop-ping, dining, and working downtown, as well as to the beautiful farms, eclectic neighborhoods and suburbs, shopping, dining, and recreation throughout Lexington.
+To further increase Lexington’s walkability and bicycle access, Lexington developed the Town Branch Park.
+The Town Branch Park expands bicycle and pedestrian access to all areas of the city by connecting existing parks, trails, and bikeways to create 19.5 miles of uninterrupted pedestrian and bicycle transit trails, including 3.8 miles in downtown Lexington.
+Residents, tourists, students, and employees can travel by foot or by bicycle to shopping, dining, and working downtown, as well as to the beautiful farms, eclectic neighborhoods and suburbs, shopping, dining, and recreation throughout Lexington.

 In terms of employment opportunities, downtown Lexington is a hub for various industries.
 The city’s central business district houses numerous corporate offices, law firms, healthcare facilities, and government institutions.
 The University of Kentucky, located just south of downtown, also contributes to the city’s economy and provides employment opportunities in education and research fields.
 The proximity of workplaces to residential areas makes for convenient commutes, reducing the stress associated with long travel times.